atunyan/cc-show-reviews/README.md

 ### Application
 Application is written in Swift with MVVM architecture.
 SwiftUI was used to implement UI.
-- `ApiClientMock` class provides mocked data to run prject in `preview` mode.
+- `ApiClientMock` class provides mocked data to run project in `preview` mode.
 - pagination `limit` is hardcoded to 10
 - show reviews sorted by `date:desc` when no sorting option is specified